Jaymax15/EldenRing-Settings-Remasterd/README.md

 **Easy Anti-Cheat Toggler — TechieW**
 [TechieW's Nexus Mods page](https://www.nexusmods.com/eldenring/mods/90)

+**Seamless Co-op**
+[LukeYui]

 The multiplayer mod included in the provided mod package is an older version.
-The original project website is no longer available and I have been unable to locate the original creators.
+The original project website is no longer available and I have been unable to locate a newer version.

-If you are the creator of this multiplayer mod, or know who the original creators are, please contact me so I can provide proper credit and link to the original project.

 Please support the original creators of all included mods whenever possible.